StuffAnThings/qbit_manage/docs/Docker-Installation.md

 # Docker Installation

 A simple Dockerfile is available in this repo if you'd like to build it yourself.
-The official build is also available from dockerhub [here](https://hub.docker.com/r/bobokun/qbit_manage): <br>
+The official build on github is available [here](https://ghcr.io/StuffAnThings/qbit_manage): <br>

-`docker run -it -v <PATH_TO_CONFIG>:/config:rw bobokun/qbit_manage`
+`docker run -it -v <PATH_TO_CONFIG>:/config:rw ghcr.io/stuffanthings/qbit_manage:latest`

 * The -v <PATH_TO_CONFIG>:/config:rw mounts the location you choose as a persistent volume to store your files.
   * Change <PATH_TO_CONFIG> to a folder where your config.yml and other files are.